d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

     return d2l.matmul(X, X.T) / (num_channels * n)
 ```

+Obviously,
-Naturally, the two Gram matrix inputs of the square error function for style loss are taken from the composite image and style image style layer outputs.
-Here, we assume that the Gram matrix of the style image, `gram_Y`, has been computed in advance.
+the two Gram matrix inputs of the squared loss function for style loss are based on
+the style layer outputs for
+the synthesized image and the style image.
+It is assumed here that the Gram matrix `gram_Y` based on the style image has been precomputed.

 ```{.python .input}
 def style_loss(Y_hat, gram_Y):